 As a leader, I’ve learned that no matter how badly you want success and advancement for someone, they need to have the core skills.
-Lesson there is don’t promote people based on anything else other than capability to do the job.
-Otherwise you are setting them up to fail and that is deeply unfair.
+The lesson there is don’t promote people based on anything else other than capability to do the job.
+Otherwise, you are setting them up to fail and that is deeply unfair.

 I’ve also learned that you can’t lead to be liked, all you actually need is your team’s respect.
 I found this particularly hard leading teams of young women.
 You want to be everyone’s friend but you also have a bottom line to manage and in my case, an audience target to deliver.
 If you’re nice but not particularly well-respected, it can come crashing down pretty quickly when you have to make a hard decision.
 I think that is where the consistency comes in—be the example, always.
 Even when you want to kick and scream, show your team why you are the leader.

 I also made the mistake early on thinking that just because I was trustworthy, everyone was.
-I can still be a bit naïve to how people behave in business to be honest.
+I can still be a bit naïve to how people behave in business, to be honest.
 We’re making such amazing progress rewriting the “bitches at work” narrative, but there’s still a lot of women bringing their personal trauma in and that can manifest itself in really ugly ways.
-Even in my deepest times of need, I have not been exempt from that behaviour.
-Through those experiences I learnt it was my job to lead them to higher ground.
+Even in my deepest times of need, I have not been exempt from that behavior.
+Through those experiences, I learned it was my job to lead them to higher ground.